Python-IoT/Smart-IoT-Planting-System/device/README.md

-Device is the end point, it consists of several features and modules.
+ is the end point, it consists of several features and modules.

 Hardware modules include:
 - mcu: stm32